bell0x07/CongressChecklist/README.md

 - [Pineappleboard][24]
 - Torch (Have spare batteries or rechargeables and a matching charger that works with 230V≈ @50Hz)
 - Headlamp
+- LED throwies
-- LED throwies- Headphones (Closed type) (so you don't have to talk to other carbon units while traveling)
+- Headphones (Closed type) (so you don't have to talk to other carbon units while traveling)
 - replacement plush cushions for headphones
 - Neck cushion (for long journeys)
 - All your devices!!1 ((Raspberry|Orange|Banana) Pi, Arduino, FreedomBox, DreamPlug, …)